 - Goodbye Grease: You don’t technically have to drain your chicken after you fry it, but I prefer to get rid of that extra grease.

-- Gluten-Free Chinese Chicken and Broccoli: Do you have a gluten sensitivity or celiac disease?
-Don’t worry – you can still enjoy this great take-out fake-out dinner.
-Just swap out the soy sauce for gluten-free tamari!
+- Gluten-Free Chinese Chicken and Broccoli: If you have gluten sensitivity you can still enjoy this great take-out fake-out dinner, but swap out the soy sauce for gluten-free tamari

-- Crunchy Chicken and Broccoli: If you find yourself craving a crunchy element, try adding unsalted nuts to your stir-fry.
-Water chestnuts and cashews come to mind in particular.
+- Crunchy Chicken and Broccoli: If you want a crunchy element, add unsalted nuts to the stir-fry.
+Water chestnuts and cashews, in particular.

-- Vegetable Switcharoo: The bell peppers are amazing in the broccoli sauce, but you can substitute them and still get amazing results.
-Carrots and snow peas would make a good combo!
+- Vegetable Switcharoo: The bell peppers are amazing in the broccoli sauce, but you can substitute them with carrots and snow peas and still get amazing results.

-Between the chicken, the veggies and the rice, this dish definitely qualifies as a complete meal.
-But it never hurts to bring some yummy sides to the table!
-This Asian Noodle Soup would be the ultimate companion for your chicken and broccoli.
+- Asian-Inspired Dishes: Between the chicken, the veggies, and the rice, this dish is a complete meal, but it never hurts to bring some yummy sides to the table!
+This Soba Noodle Soup would be the ultimate companion for chicken and broccoli, as well as these Oyster Mushrooms.

-These Roasted Garlic Parmesan Carrots are another fail-proof choice.
-They’re easy to make with just 5 minutes of prep time.
+- Carrots: These Roasted Garlic Parmesan Carrots or Air Fryer Carrots are another fail-proof choice.
+They’re easy to make with just a few minutes of prep time.

 Storage and Reheating

-- Once cooled, leftovers should be refrigerated in an airtight container.
-They will last for up to 3 days.
-Reheat your chicken and veggies over separate stove burners set to medium-low heat, adding a splash of oil to each pan.
+- Refrigerate: Once cooled, leftovers should be refrigerated in an airtight container for up to 3 days.
+Reheat the chicken and veggies over medium-low heat, adding a splash of cooking oil to the mixture.

 Chinese Chicken and Broccoli